The WiX Toolset lets developers create installers for Windows Installer, the Windows installation engine.

 The core of WiX is a set of build tools that build Windows Installer packages using the same build concepts as the rest of your product: source code is compiled and then linked to create executables; in this case .exe setup bundles, .msi installation packages, .msm merge modules, and .msp patches.
 The WiX command-line build tools work with any automated build system.
-Also, MSBuild is supported from the command line, Visual Studio, and Team Build.
+Also, MSBuild is supported from the command line, Visual Studio, and common CI/CD build systems like GitHub Actions.

 WiX includes several extensions that offer functionality beyond that of Windows Installer.
 For example, WiX can install IIS web sites, create SQL Server databases, and register exceptions in the Windows Firewall, among others.